 File extension Description .sqlite or .db Databases in SQLite format .
 The SQLite format is a modern and widely used database format in which you can store several tables in one file. .dbf Databases in dBASE format .
-The dBASE format is a widely used database format that is still supported by many database programs today. .pmdx Open data from a PlanMaker file as a database (read-only, cannot be edited), not included in SoftMaker FreeOffice. .xlsx Open data from an Excel file as a database (read-only, cannot be edited), not included in SoftMaker FreeOffice. .txt or .csv Open data from a text file as a database (read only, cannot be edited).
+The dBASE format is a widely used database format that is still supported by many database programs today. .pmdx Open data from a PlanMaker file as a database (read-only, cannot be edited). .xlsx Open data from an Excel file as a database (read-only, cannot be edited). .txt or .csv Open data from a text file as a database (read only, cannot be edited).